Juuune/World_Weather_Analysis/README.md

 ## Next Step

 ### Weather data model
-To avoid overfitting feature elimination can be used, so the model would not use the entire weather factor.
+To avoid overfitting the feature elimination can be used, so the model would not use the entire weather factors.
-Feature elimination and feature extraction can be done by principal componant analysis using sklearn.decomposition
+The feature elimination and the feature extraction can be done by the principal componant analysis using sklearn.decomposition

 ### Vacation spot search
-For better recommendation algorythm, other weather preference can be added to model (ex, Rain, Snow or Humidity at location) Adding another preference would require some refactore vacation_search code with for loop and pandas loc.
+For the better recommendation algorythm, other weather preferences can be added to model (ex, Rain, Snow or Humidity at location)
+Adding another preference would require some refactoring of the vacation_search code with for loop and pandas loc.